padhia/docker-teradata-qs/README.md

 # docker-tdrest
-Dockerized Teradata REST Framework
+Dockerized Teradata REST package

+Notes:

-Before building the docker image, download the software from Teradata website, unzip and then place the RPM in the same directory as this Dockerfile.
+* Before building the docker image, you should have obtained/downloaded Teradata REST Services software.
+Extract the RPM package and place it in the same directory as the Dockerfile.

+* The default init system for `centos7` is `systemd`.
+Teradata REST rpm creates and attempts to start traditional `/etc/init.d/tdrestd` resulting in error messages to be shown during rpm installation.
+Since `CMD` specification within the `Dockerfile` explicitly starts the tomcat server, it is safe to ignore these errors.

-Command to building the docker image:
+Building the docker image:

 `docker build -t tdrest .`

-It is safe to ignore warnings and errors during the building.

-Command to run the resulting image:
+Running the resulting image:

 `docker run -i -p 1080:1080 -t tdrest`